NRICA ARTS SCHOLARSHIPS AND ARTS CONTEST

 Scholarship for the Arts

 The Northern Rhode Island Council of the Arts (NRICA) was formed to enrich community life by means of the arts.
 We believe in encouraging the study of art among young people to achieve this goal.
 To do this, the Northern Rhode Island Council of the Arts has established this scholarship to assist a senior from Cumberland High School to pursue a degree in the arts.
-This year's scholarship was awarded to Alexa Boutin of Cumberland High School who will be enrolled in the Studio Foundation program at the Massachusetts College of Art and Design in preparation for choosing her major.
+This year's scholarship was awarded to Kaiden Hawkins of Cumberland High School who will be enrolled at Rhode Island College where he will major in Music Education.

 Arts Exhibit and NRICA Art Contest